Ideal for Summer Season

 Catch some crabs and see some orcaDistance: 20 nm*

 Spend the morning fishing for Dungeness crab before doing some exploring.
-The native village of Hoonah sits on the opposite side of the water; but if you're practicing social distancing, it's best observed from the comfort of your yacht.
+The native village of Hoonah sits on the opposite side of the water where you can stop off and enjoy the various eateries and immerse yourself in the cultural history of the charming town.

 - Day 3